 - I make sure the scissor jacks are up.
 If your camper is not parked on a paved surface, you should evaluate whether to leave them down.
 I made this mistake one year and when the ground heaved, the ground pushed up on the camper’s jacks and bent two of the jacks.

 One year I covered our camper with a tarp (that was not breathable), but it led to condensation and water building up on the inside of the tarp that left black streaks on the camper.
 And in spite of my best efforts to adequately tie down the tarp, as the winter winds flicked it, it left behind rub marks on the camper.
 So we don’t hassle with tarps anymore.

 My dad uses a fitted RV cover on his fifth wheel and he has had good success with that option.
 The covers are nice but they are expensive.
 After talking to lots of campers who use the covers, they have indicated that purchasing the correct size so it fits the camper well is essential.

 There are other options for camper storage as well.
 Many local fairgrounds will charge small fees to store campers in barns and show rings.
 In Western Pennsylvania there is another option called Wampum Underground that can hold hundreds of campers in underground mines.
 We have friends who use this option and when I have helped him drop the camper off, I have seen license plates from several nearby states on the hundreds of parked campers and boats.

 Since the camper covers and storing the camper in a building hasn’t been in our budget, I have found that if I position the camper so that it is on a slight slope front to back and side to side, it at least helps make sure all the water runs off the roof rather than pooling on top.
 We also keep our slide out slid in over the winter.

 So those are some of the ways we get our camper ready for winter.
-If you have other tips and suggestions, be sure to share them over on our Facebook page.
+If you have other tips and suggestions, be sure to share them below!
 And make sure you follow us on Pinterest where we are always pinning new ideas for the camping community.